ogizaru/Chrome-Hover-Scale-Shadow/readme.md

 ・Lightweight and designed not to interfere with website performance.<br>
 ・Provides a modern, polished feel to your web interaction.<br>

+**How to Use?**

+If you want to use Chrome-Hover-Scale-Shadow, please download Chrome-Hover-Scale-Shadow.md from the main page and import it into Tampermonkey.
+The developer is not responsible for any trouble that occurs from using this code.

 This program was made in **Google Gemini**.